Do You Love Working with Old Photos?

 New Fire Station to Exhibit Historical Society Artifacts

 Costa Mesa’s newest fire station, the Royal Palm station, will be dedicated Saturday, September 29 at 10 a.m.
 This modern facility will serve the Mesa Verde area with the finest in first-responder equipment, training, and personnel.
 Working with Captains Rob Gagne and Fred McDowell, the Society has loaned a fireman’s turnout coat and helmet to be placed on display in the station’s lobby.
-Opposite the display case is a wall-sized enlargement of a historical photo of the original Royal Palm Station, designed by former Costa Mesa Mayor Willard T. Jordan.
+Opposite the display case is a wall-sized enlargement of a historical photo of the original Royal Palm Station.

 Continue ReadingNew Fire Station to Exhibit Historical Society Artifacts